Learnable latent embeddings for joint behavioral and neural analysis

 We trained hypothesis-guided, time-only, or hybrid models across a range of input dimensions and embedded the neural latents into a 3D space for visualization.
 Qualitatively, we find that position-based model produces a highly smooth embedding that reveals the position of the animal---namely, there is a continuous ``loop'' of neural latent activity around the track (Fig.~\ref{fig:Topology}b).
 This is consistent with what is known about the hippocampus~\cite{grosmark2016diversity} and in particular reveals the topology of the linear track with direction specificity.
 Whereas shuffling the labels, which breaks the correlation between neural activity and direction and position, produces an unstructured embedding (Fig.~\ref{fig:Topology}b).

-\cebra-Time produces an embedding that more closely resembles that of position (Fig.~\ref{fig:CEBRAvsAll}b).
+\cebra-Time produces an embedding that more closely resembles that of position (Fig.~\ref{fig:Topology}b).
 This also suggests that time contrastive learning captured the major latent space structure, independent of any label input, reinforcing that \cebra \space can serve both discovery and hypothesis-driven questions (and running both variants can be informative).
 The hybrid design, whose goal is to disentangle the latent to subspaces that are relevant to the given behavioral and the residual temporal variance and noise, showed a similarly structured embedding space as behavior (Fig.~\ref{fig:Topology}b).